Nuitka/Nuitka/README.rst

 .. admonition:: Status

    The folding of constants is considered implemented, but it might be incomplete in that not all possible cases are caught.
 Please report it as a bug when you find an operation in Nuitka that has only constants as input and is not folded.

 Constant Propagation
 --------------------

-At the core of optimizations there is an attempt to determine values of variables at run time and predictions of assignments.
+At the core of optimizations, there is an attempt to determine the values of variables at run time and predictions of assignments.
 It determines if their inputs are constants or of similar values.
-An expression, e.g. a module variable access, an expensive operation, may be constant across the module of the function scope and then there needs to be none, or no repeated module variable look-up.
+An expression, e.g. a module variable access, an expensive operation, may be constant across the module of the function scope and then there needs to be none or no repeated module variable look-up.

 Consider e.g. the module attribute ``__name__`` which likely is only ever read,